 How to Apply Clear Coat to Metal

-• Allow the coating to fully cure before exposing it to abrasion or harsh conditions.
+- Let the coating fully cure before exposing it to abrasion or harsh conditions

-• Apply when surface and air temperatures are between 50–85°F.
+- Apply when surface and air temperatures are between 50 and 85 degrees F

-• Apply only in moderate to dry conditions with 70% humidity or lower.
+- Apply only in moderate to dry conditions with 70 percent humidity or lower

-• Apply multiple thin coats instead of fewer thick coats.
+- Apply multiple thin coats instead of fewer thick ones

-• Full cure is usually achieved within 48 hours.
+- Full cure is usually reached within 48 hours

 How to Maintain Clear Coated Metal